mrc-ide/priority-pathogens/README.md

 extracted papers and identifies the entries that match and those that need to be given back to the extractors to be fixed.

-* Copy across the "articles_double.csv", "parameters_double.csv", "models_double.csv",
+* Copy across the "articles_double.csv", "parameters_double.csv", "models_double.csv"
-"outbreaks_double.csv" files from the "archive/db_extraction" folder to the "src/db_double" folder (Note: update this to use orderly_dependency() when running properly)
+and "outbreaks_double.csv" files from the "archive/db_extraction" folder to the "src/db_double" folder (Note: update this to use orderly_dependency() when running properly)
 * Ensure that the "orderly.R" script lists "articles_double.csv",
-"parameters_double.csv", "models_double.csv" in the orderly_resource() function
+"parameters_double.csv", "models_double.csv" and "outbreaks_double.csv" in the
+orderly_resource() function
 * Then run the following:

 ```